 As a general rule, don’t let SEO parameters bog down your content.
 Here are some tips on how to be most effective when writing for the web:

-Focus on long tail keywords that supports your organization and content goal.
+Focus on long tail keywords that support your organization and content goal.
 You want to attract a specific audience using multiple descriptors, not just general terms.
-For example, use “university with co-op program in engineering” rather than “university.”
+Be more descriptive with keywords.
+Use “university with co-op program in engineering” rather than just “university with co-op.”

 Make use of geographically relevant SEO.
 For example, use the keyword “co-op university in Boston.”

-Link to more top-of-funnel pages, rather than other pages that are buried in a website.
+Link to more high-level pages, rather than other pages that are buried in a website.
 There are exceptions to this when using links as a citation.

 Optimize your content for a mobile experience by being concise and organized.
 Be sure that both the visual and text content are easy to digest on any device.

-Avoid linking to external properties too often.
-Doing so takes the reader away from your content (and brand) and and delivers them to another website (brand).
-If you do send people off site, make it easy for them to get back.
+Avoid linking to external websites too often.
+Doing so takes the reader away from your content (and brand) and delivers them to another website (brand).
+If you do send people off-site, make it easy for them to get back.

 Move beyond just words.
-Downloads, images, and video play a valuable role and add SEO points to your pages.
+Downloads, images, and videos play a valuable role and add SEO points to your pages.